marcodigennaro/WindML/README.md

 ### Content of the Jupyter Notebooks

-  1. Column names analysis
-  2. Scalability
+  1. Scalability

+     - Tests the memory/speed performances of 4 python libraries

+  2. Time Series and Forecast: learning from the past:

+     - Calculates and visualises 3 quantities as function of time (Average Energy, Produced Energy and Capacity Factor)

+     - Performs Auto-Regression analysis and Regularizing gradient boosting

   3. Data Analysis

-  4. Time Series and Forecast
+     - Extract, transform, and load (ETL)
+     - Exploratory Data Analysis (EDA)
+     - Feature Selection Analysis

-  5. Machine Learning
+  4. Machine Learning

-6. Check KPI.md for more insights.
+     - Perform several regression algorithms on the data and compare them with Learning Curve

 ### Author